 An Agile Transformation is a program of organizational change that requires strong leadership to succeed.
-Have you ever wondered how to undermine change and thwart progress in organizations?
+Those that want to resist the change can create agile transformation challenges.
+They do what they can to undermine and thwart the change.

 One of my agile coaching colleagues recently shared a link to the Simple Sabotage Field Manual, a document published during WWII by the Strategic Services, the precursor to the CIA.